TV Pop Diaries

 Vehicle

 The Mud had signed to CBS in 1967 and all their four songs for the label were written by "R Davis/Davies" giving the false impression that they were somehow unheard Kinks songs.
 Rob Davis would be the band's hidden writing talent and would continue to have hits right through the 2000s.
 Having been dumped by CBS they were picked up by Philips over a year later, releasing Shangri-la in May 1969, the press release suggests that they have appeared on German TV, but by that time there had been no takers in the UK.
 Many web sites credit their UK TV debut as The Basil Brush Show and although there is no definite sighting they might have appeared on Friday 16th May 1969, a week after the release of Shangri-La.
 Their second Philips 45 wasn't released until June 1970, over a year since their last single.
 But this time telly was finally coming to their aid.
-Recorded on location at Queen Elizabeth Hall, London they got to perform The Ides of March recent hit Vehicle, not one of their own songs.
+Recorded on location at Queen Elizabeth Hall, London they got to perform The Ides of March recent hit Vehicle on a London Weekend one-off All Shades Of Pop.
 Their next excursion was an actual visit to an actual TV studio, this time on Wednesday 4th November 1970 appearing on Granada's Lift Off.
 It's just a shame they didn't have a record out to promote, in fact they wouldn't have another record out until January 1973.
-The following month found them at BBC Television Centre for the Saturday morning kid's show Ed And Zed on 7th November 1970, but this time they got to play Jumping Jehosaphat, just a mere six months after its release.
+A few days' later on the 7th November they could be found at BBC Television Centre for the Saturday morning kid's show Ed And Zed, but this time they got to play Jumping Jehosaphat, just a mere six months after its release.
 So their story of no TV appearances when they have records out and TV appearances when they don't would have to come to an end one way or another.
 Thankfully for them it was Chinn and Chapman to the rescue when Crazy became their first hit and on Thursday 29th March 1973 they found themselves on Top Of the Pops and would stay there until Spring 1978.

 Olivia Newton-John